 How do I find the motivation to do something when I’m feeling anxious or depressed?
 That’s a good question.

 Right now, I’m sat in bed writing this.
 It’s 8am and I’m trying, unsuccessfully, to convince myself to get up and start the day.
+My anxiety is rising at the thought of it.

 Since COVID-19 lockdown started, I have found it harder and harder to keep my morning routine going.
 I wake up and just stare at the wall until my dog pesters me to get up and take him out.